Counting Components of Hurwitz Spaces: Introduction

 This is \Cref{cor:leading-coeff}. \item If $X = \PC$, we have the upper bound:

 and the lower bound:

 where $\exp(G)$ denotes the exponent of the group $G$.
 This is \Cref{thmitem:comp-asymp-proj}. \end{thmenum} \end{theorem}

 If $H$ is a nontrivial subgroup of $G$ with $\Omega(D_H)=0$, then \Cref{thm:asymp-comp-main} implies that the number of components of $\CHur^*_X(H, D_H, n\xi_H)$ is a bounded function of $n$.
-This is a form of the homological stability for the $0$-th homology of Hurwitz spaces established in \autocite{EVW}.
+This is a form of the homological stability for the $0$-th homology of Hurwitz spaces established in \cite{EVW}.

-Let us illustrate how to use \Cref{thm:asymp-comp-main} to estimate the growth of the number of components of $\Hur^*_X(G, D, n\xi)$.
-One should first determine for which subgroups $H \in \Sub_{G, D}$ the maximal value of the splitting number $\Omega(D_H)$ is reached.
+In order to estimate the growth of the number of components of $\Hur^*_X(G, D, n\xi)$ using \Cref{thm:asymp-comp-main}, one should first determine for which subgroups $H \in \Sub_{G, D}$ the maximal value of the splitting number $\Omega(D_H)$ is reached.
 The degree of the leading monomial will then be this maximal splitting number.
 The leading coefficient (which has an unambiguous definition when $X$ is the affine line, and can be given a meaning when $X$ is the projective line by using average orders) is the sum of the leading coefficients associated to subgroups with maximal splitting numbers --- those leading coefficients, in turn, are given by \Cref{thm:asymp-comp-main} in many cases.

-\begin{remark} In \autocite[Theorem~6.1.2]{SegThese}, we fully work through an example in the classical case where $G$ is the symmetric group $\Sym_d$ and $c$ is the conjugacy class of transpositions.
+\begin{remark} In \cite[Theorem~6.1.2]{SegThese}, we fully treat the classical case where $G$ is the symmetric group $\Sym_d$ and $c$ is the conjugacy class of transpositions.
 Let $d' = \lfloor \frac d2 \rfloor$.
 We show that:

 where $P_d$ is a polynomial of leading monomial

 \end{remark}